Hidden-Bug-0x1/VM/README.md

   * ADD - adds top two values on stack
   * POP - gets the top value and prints it out
   * SET [REGISTER] [INT] - sets the [REGISTER] to [INT]
+  * PRT - prints out the top of the stack
   * HLT - stops the program